Frequently asked questions - FAQs (click on a question for the answer)

 Once paired up we request that volunteers commit to the program for 12 months.
-Within that year we advise that buddies catch up for approximately 6 - 10 hours per month.
-This may be a "gig" on one day or night of the month, and maybe a coffee another day.
+Within that year we recommend that buddies catch up for approximately 6 - 10 hours per month.

 It sounds like a free support worker….

-Gig Buddies Sydney is a volunteer based buddying program, not a substitute for paid support.
+Gig Buddies is a volunteer based buddying program, not a substitute for paid support.

 I’ve submitted my application.
 What happens now?

 Thank you!
 We appreciate you taking the time to submit an application form.
-We’ll now begin the pairing process - as described by the image below:
+We’ll now begin the pairing process - as described in the video below:

 How long before I get a gig buddy?

-Gig Buddies Sydney prides itself on being a high quality service where we take time to get to know everyone.
-We match buddies based on mutual interests, while age, gender and location preferences are also considered.
+Gig Buddies prides itself on being a high quality service where we take time to get to know everyone.
+We match buddies based on mutual interests while age, gender and location preferences are also considered.

 What if I am waiting a long time?

-Once you've signed up, you are part of the Gig Buddies Sydney community and you’re welcome to attend our Gig Buddies Sydney social events - irrespective if you’re paired up or not.
+Once you've signed up, you are part of the Gig Buddies community and you’re welcome to attend our Gig Buddies hosted social events - whether you’re paired up or not.